 In Conversation With Mark Devadason of CNCF

 We recently launched #TECCommunity, a global initiative comprised of an online forum, ongoing event series and relaunch of our app with new and expanded functionalities.
-Following this launch, we pledged to donate US$1 to the Christina Noble Children’s Foundation for every download of the app in the week following the launch on April 17.
-We are very happy to report that US$2000 will go to CNCF to help them continue their important work.
+Following this launch, we pledged to donate US$1 to the Christina Noble Children's Foundation for every download of the app in the week following the launch on April 17.
 Chairman of the International Board of CNCF, Mark Devadason very generously took the time to answer some of our questions about the foundation, his role, as well as sharing some insights on how our Members can support their initiatives in Vietnam and Mongolia.

 Can you share some background information about CNCF?